 - Donor expectations are changing: According to the 2023 Giving USA report, individual giving has declined as a percentage of total giving, with increasing competition among nonprofits for philanthropic dollars.
-Donors are seeking more transparent, innovative, and impact-driven initiatives. - Diversification is critical: Heavy reliance on traditional fundraising methods (e.g., annual product sales) puts organizations at risk.
+Donors are seeking more transparent, innovative, and impact-driven initiatives. - Diversification is critical: Heavy reliance on annual product sales puts organizations at risk.
 The Chronicle of Philanthropy emphasizes the importance of expanding revenue streams through community engagement, peer-to-peer campaigns, and digital fundraising.